eagle-io/docs/source/topics/nodes/dashboard/index.rst

 Copy/Paste Dashboards
 --------------------------
 |icon-paste| Copy/Paste operations can be performed from the Workspaces Tree to quickly duplicate one or more dashboards.
-Links are automatically re-assigned to corresponding Nodes relative to the Dashboard in the destination where they exist. ie. You can copy/paste complete Locations containing Dashboards without manually re-assigning all Links.
+Links are automatically re-assigned to corresponding Nodes relative to the Dashboard in the destination where they exist (within the same Workspace). ie. You can copy/paste complete Locations containing Dashboards without manually re-assigning all Links.

 Move Dashboards
 --------------------
 |icon-move| Moving a Dashboard within a Workspace will keep existing links.
-Moving a Dashboard between Workspaces will invalidate all Links.
+Moving a Dashboard between Workspaces will invalidate any Link where the linked node is not available in the destination Workspace.

 Link error
 -----------
-|icon-warning| If a linked Node is removed or not accessible after a copy/paste or move operation then the Tile may display the Link error icon to indicate a problem with one or more Links.
+|icon-warning| If a linked Node is removed or not accessible after a copy/paste or move operation then the Tile will display the Link error icon to indicate a problem with one or more Links.
 Links can be removed or reconfigured from the Links section in the Tile properties dialog.

 .. raw:: latex